 Automated external defibrillators (AEDs), are portable defibrillators that are found in public places and can be used by bystanders to save the lives of people suffering from sudden cardiac arrest.
 According to the American Heart Association, Effective bystander CPR, including the use of an AED, provided immediately after sudden cardiac arrest can double or triple a victim’s chance of survival.

-Our foundation, created to keep Tina's memory alive, is dedicated to giving back to our community.
-We are committed to raising community awareness of cardiomyopathy and to raising funds to purchase Automated External Defibrillators (AEDs) for our local youth sports organizations.
+Our foundation, created to keep Tina’s memory alive, is dedicated to giving back to our community.
+We are committed to raising community awareness of cardiomyopathy and to raising funds to purchase Automated External Defibrillators (AEDs) for any organization in need of this life saving device.